 Your Android will literally adopt the storage

-With Adoptable Storage, Android encrypts the external SD card being used as an internal storage, thus, it gets tied to a specific Android device.
+With Adoptable Storage, Android encrypts the external SD card being used as internal storage, thus, it gets tied to a specific Android device.
 The key used to encrypt the data on the SD card is stored on the Android device’s internal memory.
-So, it is not possible to mount an adopted storage to another device because of its encrypted nature.
+So, it is not possible to mount the adopted storage to another device because of its encrypted nature.